-The most common use case for chatbots in B2B is SaaS and other technology companies.
+The most common use-case for chatbots in B2B is SaaS and other technology companies.
 There are literally thousands of examples I could give you.
 You can go to our front page and see ours.
-Other good examples come often the people selling chatbot software themselves like Drift and Intercom.
+Other good examples often come from the very people selling chatbot software themselves like Drift and Intercom.

 What are they using the chatbots for?

-Practically the use case is anything that a person can do online.
-This would mean customer support, sales, lead generation, newsletter signups and so much more.
+Practically speaking, this use-case is anything that a person can do online.
+This would mean customer support, sales, lead generation, newsletter signups, and so much more.

 One of my favourite support chatbot examples is Medium’s chatbot.
-Even though it is not the smartest, it does the job to ask you “did you turn it on and off again” and probably reduces a lot of clutter for support.
+Even though it's not the smartest, it does the job of asking you, “Did you turn it on and off again?” – and probably reduces a lot of clutter for support!
 This chatbot is powered by Ada.

 I hope this blog has been useful on the adaptability and scalability of chatbots.
 Now continue on your chatbot journey by visiting our Chatbot guide main page!